Connect, Lead, and Create Impact

 JTF immerses participants in the world of philanthropy and social justice.
 Throughout the program, teens will:

-- Explore Social Issues Plaguing Members of Our Community: Delve into critical topics such as lack of education, access to health-related services, poverty, and more.
+• Explore Social Issues In Our Community: Delve into critical topics such as lack of education, access to health-related services, poverty, domestic violence and more.
 Engage in thought-provoking discussions that challenge perspectives and inspire action.

 Impact